s-brekke/R-Coding-Interface/README.md

-# CJEU Coding Interface
+# R Shiny Coding Interface

-R Shiny based hand coding interface created for CJEU-related purposes.
-Can be converted into different use cases, provided that hard-coded references to ECLI numbers (ID codes used for CJEU case law) are changed.
+R Shiny based hand coding interface.
+Designed for CJEU related uses, but generalized to work for a number of scenarios.

 ## Getting started
 Four tables need to be updated before you start coding, all of which are located in the **systemdata** folder.
 These tables are dependant on being stored in a csv format identical to the one they are presented in by default.

 If you are in doubt or editing from excel, save your edited table as a .xlsx file rather than .csv, and make sure the *readxl* package is installed in R. The script will automatically identify the excel tables and work with these instead.